Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Introduction

 \subsection{Outline of the paper}

-Section~\ref{background} presents some required background on regular expression matching in a form that will be convenient for our purpose.
-We then define the three phases (prefix, pumping, and suffix construction) of our REDoS analysis in Section~\ref{analysis} and validate it on some examples in Section~\ref{examples}.
-Section~\ref{soundness} and Section~\ref{completeness} prove the soundness and the completeness of the analysis using a substructural calculus of search trees.
-Section~\ref{implementation} presents a brief overview of the OCaml implementation of the analysis and the practical performance of our tool.
-We conclude with a discussion of related work in Section~\ref{related} and directions for further work in Section~\ref{further}.
+\Cref{background} presents some required background on regular expression matching in a form that will be convenient for our purpose.
+We then define the three phases (prefix, pumping, and suffix construction) of our REDoS analysis in \Cref{analysis} and validate it on some examples in \Cref{examples}. \Cref{soundness} and \Cref{completeness} prove the soundness and the completeness of the analysis using a substructural calculus of search trees. \Cref{implementation} presents a brief overview of the OCaml implementation of the analysis and the practical performance of our tool.
+We conclude with a discussion of related work in \Cref{related} and directions for further work in \Cref{further}.